sebfisch/java-traversals/README.txt

 This repository contains a `docker-compose.yml` file which allows to run a terminal based development environment in a docker container.
+When building the container, a user is created based on build args defined in the `docker-compose.yml` file.
+To avoid permission issues,
+you can adjust the listed build args to reflect your local setup.
+After adjusting the build args appropriately, you can build the container with the following command:

+    docker-compose build

-This environment basically consists of `git`, `mvn`, and `vim` with plugins for Java development.
+The development environment basically consists of `git`, `mvn`, and `vim` with plugins for Java development.

-If you have installed [docker compose] you can run the tests using the following command:
+You can run the tests using the following command:

     docker-compose run --rm dev mvn test